jgiacomini/Tiny.RestClient/README.md

 * Define timeout globally or by request
 * Timeout exception throwed if the request is in timeout (by default HttpClient send OperationCancelledException, so we can't make difference between a user annulation and timeout)
 * Provide an easy way to log : all sending of request, failed to get response,  and the time get response.
-* Support of export requests to PostmanCollection
+* Support of export requests to postman collection

 ## Basic usage